Rabios/LINES/README.md

 ### Controls
 - Mouse: Move red point with mouse
 - Keyboard: Move with arrows or WASD
-- Touch: Touch on device to move
+- Touch: Touch on screen to move
 - Gamepad(PS3,XB360): Move with D-PAD

 ### Gameloop